Try our free ROI calculator. Discover your site's revenue potential.

 If you’re not sure how to upload the file, contact your web host and they should be able to help you.

-Test Your robots.txt File
+Step 4: Test Your Robots.txt File

 After you have uploaded the robots.txt file to your website, the next step is to test it to make sure it’s working correctly.
 Google provides a free tool called the robots.txt Tester in Google Search Console that you can use to test your file.
 It can only be used for robots .txt files that are located in the root directory of your website.